sbabicki/babickiassignment1/README.txt

 4) Total Statistics are calculated using data from current counters state, does not include any information about deleted counters or data from before a counter is reset.

+5) The "Week of" section of statistics uses a day that is a multiple of 7 to determine the first day of the week.
+For instance, the first week of any year would be displayed as "Week of January 1" and the second week of any year would be "Week of January 7".

+Sources:
+- I used the FillerCreep app example for inspiration on how to create my app.
+- I also used the todo app example at https://github.com/thecodepath/android_guides/wiki for information on how to use listviews.